__________________________________________

 This page provides a long term graph of the Boulder Home Price Index (above).

-more information about Boulder Home Prices, look at the links under that chart.
+For information about Colorado home values, look at the links under that chart.

-Real Estate Market.
-Another opens a forecast for appreciation rates in the state
+One link opens a forecast for home appreciation rates in the state of Colorado.

 Historical data on the Boulder Home Price Index is available back to the 2nd